GenericMappingTools/pygmt/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] If adding new functionality, add an example to docstrings or tutorials.
 - [ ] Use underscores (not hyphens) in names of Python files and directories.

-**Slash Commands**
+**Bot Commands**

-You can write slash commands (`/command`) in the first line of a comment to perform specific operations.
-Supported slash command is:
+You can write certain commands in the first line of a comment to perform specific operations.
+Supported commands are:

 - `/format`: automatically format and lint the code
+- `pre-commit.ci autofix`: run pre-commit hooks to fix trailing whitespaces and other issues